drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 was carried out.
 The nanofluid\'s spectral transmittance with different loading concentrations of ZnO nanoparticles over the full spectrum was measured experimentally, and a model system using the nanofluid as a splitter developed.
-Solar irradiation was appropriately concentrated using a linear 1300-mm-by-70-mm Fresnel lens on a series of seven 20-mm-outer-diameter and 16mm-inner-diameter tubes through which the nanofluid flowed, allowing a large beam of limited spectra to be transmitted to the PV below, with the rest absorbed and converted to thermal energy.
+The design posited solar irradiation being appropriately concentrated by a linear 1300-mm-by-70-mm Fresnel lens on a series of seven 20-mm-outer-diameter and 16mm-inner-diameter tubes through which the nanofluid flowed, allowing a large beam of limited spectra to be transmitted to the PV below, with the rest absorbed and converted to thermal energy.
 The photo energy conversion dependency on the specific sample solution\'s thermophysical properties, and on environmental parameters and properties of the solar cell was investigated.
-A nanofluid with a 50 ppm concentration ratio achieved transmission of spectra closest to the photovoltaic band.
+A nanofluid with a 50 ppm concentration ratio achieved transmission of spectra closest to those most useful by the photovoltaic band-gap.
 The temperature profile, power output, and performance of the hybrid concentrated photovoltaic thermal system for different loading concentrations of ZnO nanoparticles were computed.
-Since the photovoltaic module was detached from the filtering channel and integrated with the heat exchange pipe, its surface temperature was far lower than the nanofluid and output water temperature.
+Since the photovoltaic module was detached from the filtering channel and integrated with the heat exchange pipe, its surface temperature was much lower than the nanofluid and output water temperature.
 The combined efficiency of the system under the solar irradiance on a typical day reached a maximum value of 50.35%, 65.2%, 72.70%, 74.7%, and 85% for ZnO nanofluids with concentration ratios of 20 ppm, 50 ppm, 95 ppm, 200 ppm, and